 In the meantime, we purchased a Valley Forge Tangle-Free Aluminum Pole (not pictured above) from the Horseheads Do It Center.
 It’s working beautifully so far.
 The flag is affixed directly to the pole through the grommets and the entire top section of the pole rotates freely.
 The weight of the flag itself keeps it from wrapping around the pole.

 I like this flag, however, it puts me in mind of a lot of state flags, most of which are pretty dreadful.
-I therefore thought I’d look at the UFP flag in terms of the North American Vexillogical Association’s criteria for evaluating/creating flags.
+I therefore thought I’d look at it in terms of the North American Vexillogical Association’s criteria for evaluating/creating flags.

 NAVA’s five criteria for creating a good flag were first codified in 2001 when they conducted a survey to choose the best and worst flags on the continent.
 These are:

 Finally, the flag should be unique as it represents a distinct entity.
-It can however, show similarities to other flags, to show cultural, historical or political connections.
+It can however, show similarities to other flags, to show connections.

 A nice example of the last criterion is the similarities between the flags of Ohio and the United States.
 The flags are distinct but the common elements make it clear that the US and Ohio are closely related.

 We could segue to a long discussion of state and province flags, but we’ll save that for another day.
-The existing state flag that was closest to the bottom of the 2001 NAVA survey was Nebraska.
+The existing state flag closest to the bottom of the NAVA survey was Nebraska.

 The dubious distinction for last place was given to Georgia, but that flag was changed in 2003.
 Meanwhile, my favorite state flag has to be Alaska; simple and elegant with clear symbolism.
 It’s a classic.